Our Guide To Video Use on A WordPress Website

 It is easier to share and get more interactions

-Embedding a video means you upload it on a third-party site like YouTube, and then you can easily embed it in your blog posts via a simple piece of sharing code.
+Embedding means you upload it on a third-party site like YouTube, and then you can easily embed it in your blog posts via a simple piece of sharing code.
 We only use this method in all our website builds and strongly recommend you do too.

 WordPress allows you to embed videos far more easily than you can upload them.
 By simply pasting the URL in your blog entries, you can share a video that has been uploaded to YouTube or another video-sharing website.